 We know that there are homebound community members who do not receive home health services who will need to be vaccinated.
 Once the group of homebound people who are connected to home health agencies are vaccinated, we will expand this service by reaching out through numerous partners, including primary care, Agencies on Aging, and municipalities to identify people to include in the second phase of outreach.

-Two COVID-19 vaccines have received Emergency Use Authorization from the U.S. Food and Drug Administration (FDA).
+Three COVID-19 vaccines have received Emergency Use Authorization from the U.S. Food and Drug Administration (FDA).
 The Pfizer-BioNTech vaccine received an EUA on December 11, 2020.
 The Moderna vaccine received an EUA on December 18, 2020.
-A third vaccine from Johnson & Johnson is being considered by the FDA..
+The Johnson & Johnson (Janssen Biotech, Inc.) vaccine received an EUA on February 27, 2021.

 About the Pfizer-BioNTech and Moderna Vaccines